psychemedia/finn-resources/src/mongan.md

 20 and put the glazen door to it, and opened the window of glass.
 And he lifted his own wife into bed with him, but no sooner than Mongan had taken Dubh-Lacha with him.
 And Mongan sat down by her shoulder and gave her three kisses, and carried her into bed with him, and had his will and pleasure

 25 of her.
 And when that had been done, the hag who guarded the jewels, who was in the corner, began to speak; for they had not noticed her until then.
-And Mongan sent a swift magical breath at her, so that what she had seen was no longer clear to her. ' That is sad,' said the hag, ' do not rob

-3(j me of Heaven, O holy cleric!
+And Mongan sent a swift magical breath at her, so that what she had seen was no longer clear to her.
+'That is sad,' said the hag, 'do not rob me of Heaven, O holy cleric!
 For the thought that I have uttered is wrong, and accept my repentance, for a lying vision has appeared to me, and I dearly love my foster-child.'
-'Come hither to me, hag! ' said Mongan, ' and confess to me.'
+'Come hither to me, hag!' said Mongan, 'and confess to me.'
 The hag arose, and Mongan shaped a sharp spike in the chair,

 35 and the hag fell upon the spike, and found death.
-'A blessing on thee, O Mongan,' said the queen, ' it is a good thing for us to have killed the woman, for she would have told what we have done.'
+'A blessing on thee, O Mongan,' said the queen, 'it is a good thing for us to have killed the woman, for she would have told what we have done.'

 17. Then they heard a knocking at the door, and 'tis he that was there, even Tibraide, and three times nine men with him.
 The doorkeepers said: 'We never saw a year in 5 which Tibraides were more plentiful than this year.
-Ye have

-a Tibraide within and a Tibraide without.'
-"Tis true,' said Mongan.^ ' Mongan has come in my shape.
+Ye have a Tibraide within and a Tibraide without.'
+"Tis true,' said Mongan.^ 'Mongan has come in my shape.
 Come out,' said he, 'and I will reward you, and let yonder clerics be killed, for they are noblemen of Mongan's that have been 10 put into the shape of clerics.'
 And the men of the household came out and killed the clerics, and twice nine of them fell.
 And the king of Leinster came to them and asked them what course they were on.
 'Mongan,' said they, 'has come in Tibraide's shape, and Tibraide is in the place.'
 And the king I5 of Leinster charged them, and Tibraide reached the church of Cell Chamain, and none of the remaining nine escaped without a wound.

 18. And the king of Leinster came to his house, and then Mongan departed.
 And the king asked: 'Where is Tibraide?'
-20 saith he. ' It was not Tibraide that was here,' said the woman,

-' but Mongan, since you will hear it.'
+20 saith he.
+'It was not Tibraide that was here,' said the woman, 'but Mongan, since you will hear it.'
 'Were you with Mongan, girl?' said he.
 'I was,' said she, 'for he has the greatest claim on me.'
 'Send for Tibraide,' said the king, 'for , . .^ we have chanced to kill his people.'
 And Tibraide was brought to them, 25 and Mongan went home and did not come again until the end of a quarter, and during that time he was in a wasting sickness.

-19. And Mac an Daimh came to him and said to him: 'Tis wearisome to me,' said he, ' to be without my wife through a clown like myself, since I have not made "friendship without 3° refusal" with the king of Leinster's attendant.'
+19. And Mac an Daimh came to him and said to him: 'Tis wearisome to me,' said he, 'to be without my wife through a clown like myself, since I have not made "friendship without 3° refusal" with the king of Leinster's attendant.'
 'Go thou for me,' said Mongan, 'to get news to R£ith Descirt of Bregia, where Dubh-Lacha of the White Hand is, for I am not myself

 1 The MS. has Tibraide.

 ^ I do not understand mur aith.

-able to go.' ^ Thereafter Dubh-Lacha said: 'Let Mongan come to me,' said she, ' for the king of Leinster is on a journey around Leinster, and Ceibhin Cochlach, the attendant of the king's chariot, is with me and keeps telling me to escape, and
+able to go.' ^ Thereafter Dubh-Lacha said: 'Let Mongan come to me,' said she, 'for the king of Leinster is on a journey around Leinster, and Ceibhin Cochlach, the attendant of the king's chariot, is with me and keeps telling me to escape, and

 5 that he himself would come with me.
 And Mongan behaves in a weak manner,' ^ said she.
 And Mac an Daimh went to incite Mongan.

-20. Thereupon Mongan set out to Raith Descirt of Bregia, and he sat down at the shoulder of the girl, and a gilded chess-

-10 board was brought to them, and they played.
+20. Thereupon Mongan set out to Raith Descirt of Bregia, and he sat down at the shoulder of the girl, and a gilded chess-board was brought to them, and they played.
 And DubhLacha bared her breasts to Mongan, and as he looked upon them, he beheld the great paps, which were soft and white, and the middle small and shining-white.
 And desire of the girl came upon him.
 And Dubh-Lacha obsei-ved it.
-Just then the

-IS king of Leinster with his hosts was drawing near the fortress, and the fortress was opened before him.
+Just then the king of Leinster with his hosts was drawing near the fortress, and the fortress was opened before him.
 And the king of Leinster asked of the girl whether Mongan had been in the house.
-She said he had been. ' I wish to obtain a request of thee, girl,' said the king of Leinster. ' It shall be granted.
+She said he had been.
+'I wish to obtain a request of thee, girl,' said the king of Leinster.
+'It shall be granted.'

 2Q Except thy being with me till the year is ended, there is nothing that thou mayst ask which I will not grant thee.'
 'If that be so,' said the king, 'tell me when thou longest for Mongan son of Fiachna; for when Mongan has gone, thou wilt long for him.'